jiwonk42/pig-latin/README.md

 The program treats "y" as a consonant if it is the very first consonant, regardless of capitalization.
 * Example Input: Year
 * Example Output: earyay

+The program applies the above rules to multi word sentences
+* Example Input: It is raining outside
+* Example Output: itay isay ainingray outsideay

 ## Setup